Safety in Wood Burning

 · Always wear a mask with a rating of P-95 or preferably higher.
 There are many different options; do some research and make sure the rating is high enough for smoke.
 Look for masks with carbon filters and don’t cheap out on this one!!

 Which one do we love?
 RZMask is a great company for many reasons.
-Thier masks are soft and super comfortable.
+Their masks are soft and super comfortable.
 They are reusable (change out the filter and wash the shell - this will save money and the environment)!
-Plus, they’ve got lots of styles to choose from.
+Plus, they’ve got lots of styles and colours to choose from.

-I personally like the M2 below with the thick strap because I always wear my hair in a high bun.
+I personally like the M2 (like in this photo) with the thick strap because I always wear my hair in a high bun.
 RZMask has a variety of strap options for different sized heads, hairstyles and shapes…

 · As mentioned in the set up section above, ventilation is crucial for pyrography.
-Even though you have a mask on, the smoke is still lingering in the room you are burning… A fan pulls away smoke which is great, but to protect the lungs of those around you, you have a couple options.
-You can choose a room air purifier (again, make sure it has a carbon filter!).
-I love the Wine brand - it is quiet and removes all the smelly stuff from the air!
+Even though you have a mask on, the smoke is still lingering in the room you are burning… I use a small fan which pulls away the smoke from my face, however, to protect the lungs of those around you, you have a couple options.
+You can choose a room air purifier (again, make sure it has a carbon filter); I love the Winix brand - it is quiet, looks good and removes all the smelly stuff from the air really quickly!

 · Avoid smoke inhalation and eye irritation by working with your face tilted to the side of the wood being burned (wear eye protection if you burn hot and tend to sit close and lean in to your work).